Ayahuasca Tourism Is Ripping Off Indigenous Amazonians

 Related: Crappy Ayahuasca Shamans Can Kill You

-“As ayahuasca has become more and more popular with foreign tourists—and at the same time, less and less popular with the Indians themselves—we have found that pseudo shamans have sprung up everywhere to cater for the demand,” said Valerie Meikle, a Reiki master and holistic healer in Bogotá, who’s seen the rise of pseudo-shamans in the area.
+“As ayahuasca has become more and more popular with foreign tourists—and at the same time, less and less popular with the Indians themselves—we have found that pseudo shamans have sprung up everywhere to cater for the demand,” said Valerie Meikle, a Reiki master and holistic healer who lives outside of Leticia, Colombia, and who’s seen the rise of pseudo-shamans in the area.
 “This means that the ayahuasca rituals have obviously lost some of their original power and very often the ceremony is adapted to suit foreigners who are ready to pay high prices on low-quality rituals.”

 It’s these types of business ventures that have some indigenous rights’ groups concerned.
 Cultural Survival, a Massachusetts-based nonprofit that partners with native peoples to protect their cultures, is among those voicing opposition to ayahuasca tourism.